DamienToomey/maps-directions/README.md

   - Toulouse

 `search2` will be more detailed (i.e. more towns between Rouen and Toulouse) because Google Maps returns a greater number of points in the polyline between Rouen and Toulouse in ` search2` compared to `search1`.

+### Bug2

+The distances between towns is incorrect.

 ### Run the app locally with React